dekuNukem/FAP80/README.md

-#FAP80, A retro computer without the retro baggage
+#FAP80, A retro computer without retro baggage

 FAP80 is a Z80-based retro computer with a sprinkling of modern twists to make the experience of designing, programming, and debugging this computer as painless and straightforward as possible.